Human Services (Transfer)

 Credits: 3, Hours: (3/0/0/0), Prereq: HSV-101; Coreq: none; Arts & Sciences Elective Code: A

 Includes an overview of various intervention techniques.
-Students learn principles of communication, interviewing, and conflict resolution and then practice the techniques in role played videotape situations.
+Teaches principles of communication, interviewing and conflict resolution.
+Practices these principles and techniques in role-played, recorded situations.

 HSV-200 Adaptation Strategies